SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 }
 ```

-I intentionally used the `>` sign to indicate better the space on the left left blank, but
+The `>` signs are there only to indicate more clearly the whitespace added for indentation,
-you don't have to use it.
-It creates a three-like structure that is more beautiful and less
+but they are not actually used in real code.
+As you can see, the indentation creates a
-difficult to read.
+tree-like structure that makes code more beautiful and less difficult to read.

 The type of indentation styling used above (and the one I personally prefer) is called
 **K&R style**, or "one true brace style".
 It's one of the most common together with the
 *Allman style* and you can freely choose the one you prefer.
 To read the full list of indentation
 styles, visit the [Wikipedia page](https://en.wikipedia.org/wiki/Indentation_style) and see this
-nice [GitHub gist](https://gist.github.com/jesseschalken/0f47a2b5a738ced9c845) by Jesse Schalken to
+nice [GitHub gist](https://gist.github.com/jesseschalken/0f47a2b5a738ced9c845) by Jesse Schalken
-learn more about K&R style.
+to learn more about K&R style.

 ![How K&R indentation style works](https://camo.githubusercontent.com/5f8d4e9df81bc42386b42b5a3a286f724c1e001c441330483fa26b8e30f04d3a/68747470733a2f2f692e696d6775722e636f6d2f567758395876332e706e67)
 <figcaption>Fig.2.
 A clear representation of how to read nested blocks when using the K&R indentation style (from Jesse Schalken's gist).